badpopcorn/zeebe-graphql-connector/README.md

   Otherwise, it is assumed to be a string literal.
   The context of the FEEL express are the Process Instance's variables, merged with some Zeebe Job variables (prefixed with `zeebe`).
+6. If the service task header `graphql_data_key` is set, then a Zeebe Process Instance Variable, named after the header's value, will be populated with the data returned by the GraphQL query/mutation.

 The feelContext: